Shopify Dev MCP server

 Anchor to [object Object]introspect_graphql_schema

-Essential for GraphQL development - discover what fields, queries, and mutations are available before writing your operations.
+Essential for GraphQL development - discover what fields, queries, and mutations are available before writing your operations, along with the necessary access scopes.

 Anchor to [object Object]validate_graphql_codeblocks